ros-industrial/ros2_i_training/workshop/source/_source/basics/ROS2-Simple-Publisher-Subscriber.md

 <exec_depend>std_msgs</exec_depend>
 ```

 We already know from section **1.1** what these dependancies are.
-We jsut need to declare that these two libraries need to be included during execution time.
+We just need to declare that these two libraries need to be included during execution time.
 (Buildtime dependencies are not required for Python)

 ### 1.3 Declaring the executable